pietrocg/waf/README.md

 ## WAF PoC

 # Install
-You can install the package with 'pip install waf' and use the package with 'import waf'.
+You can install the package with '''pip install waf''' and use the package with '''import waf'''.
 The package adds itself to the Django projects Middleware and apps.

 # How does it work?